lvisintini/terrain-game/MANUAL.md

 > **_Note form the editor:_**
 > The intended effect of inverting a terrain piece is not found in any of the recovered materials of the game.
 > The above text is only an interpretation that can be guessed from the fact that the base of the terrain pieces have no pips and the other game rules.
-> However, feel free to come up with your own interpretations.
+> However, feel free to come up with your own interpretation.

 ## Offense/Defense?
 HINTS?